Confluent Inc at Goldman Sachs Communacopia + Technology Confere

-Kasthuri Gopalan Rangan - Goldman Sachs Group, Inc., Research Division - Analyst
+Kasthuri Gopalan Rangan - Goldman Sachs Group, Inc., Research Division - Head of Software Coverage

-What a delight to see everybody.
-Welcome to the Goldman Sachs Communacopia and Technology Conference.
-This year, as I mentioned at the keynote, we brought these 2 marquee conferences together.
-And I believe I'm told that it's officially the largest conference Goldman Sachs has hosted.

-On that note, a real delight to be able to welcome our guest, Steffan Tomlinson, CFO of Confluent.
-I just noticed that there's another Steffan in the audience.
-I won't say who it is, but Steffan, welcome to the Goldman conference.
+Jay, welcome to Communacopia and Technology Conference.
+This might be your first Communacopia and Technology Conference, I think.

 Confluent Inc at Goldman Sachs Communacopia + Technology Conference Transcript